A collection of essays & photos by William A. Young, linking travel, Celtic mythology, and some associated odds-and-ends

 By tradition, it was she who shaped the landscape of Scotland.
 She is armed with a hammer the blows of which bring the frost, sucking the heat from the world.
 With this weapon she beat out the shape of the mountains, and carved out the valleys.
 The great boulders that lie scattered on the landscape are stones that fell from her basket as she worked.
 She is also the mother of the giants of Highland legend, many of whom seem to represent later rescensions of old pagan gods.
 As such, she may well have been considered at one time both creator of the world and the mother to the gods; and, insofar as many of the old Celtic genealogies show men descending, ultimately, from gods, she may be the grandmother to us all.
 She was on all these counts figure of tremendous importance in the mythology of the Celtic Highlands.
 It is this significance that may explain why so many traditions of her have persisted, where the memory of the other gods has faded away; down to the 19th century, there were still reports of people encountering the Cailleach in the Highlands, in much the same way the ancient Greeks would encounter the Olympian gods.
 As the central figure of the old pantheon, her memory was the strongest; the hottest of fires take the longest to fade.

-In the figure of the Cailleach, we may be encountering an aspect of the Mother Goddess who was once worshipped widely across Europe and beyond.
+In the figure of the Cailleach, we may be encountering an aspect of the Great Goddess who was once worshipped widely across Europe and beyond.
 In the Celtic pantheons, the gods are named as descendants of a mysterious female figure, named Danaan in Gaelic and Don in Welsh; it is tempting to see in the Cailleach the shadow of this figure, who managed to retain a greater significance in the traditions of Scotland than she did in those of Ireland or Wales.
-Whether this identification may be true or no, what is certain is that the Cailleach was the dominant deity of the late paganism of the north; and that her importance once extended far beyond the Highland line.
+Whether this identification may be true or no, what does appear to be the case is that the Cailleach was the dominant deity of the late, syncretic paganism of the north; and that her importance once extended far beyond the Highland line.
 In the lowlands of Scotland she was described as the Carlin, Nicniven (“daughter of Ben Nevis”), or Queen of Elfhame; whatever the name, she was always the ruler of the heathen spirits who inhabited the otherworld.
 Carlin placenames extend beyond Scotland; in northern England they are found also, alongside legends of similar hags.
 In the Scottish lowlands, her worship was suppressed during the witch-craze of the 16th century; in the confessions extracted at that time, tales of encounters with the Queen of Elfhame are just as common as are those of encounters with the Devil.
 The punishment meted out to those who encountered her at that time consisted of burning; in the face of such persecution, her prominence swiftly faded.
 In the Highlands, however, her worship lingered on.

 Standing on the heights, looking down into that white-gripped valley, it was easy to see it as the dwelling place of the witch-queen of the winter.
 The mountains sealed it off perfectly from the outside world, keeping out any hint of the modern lands that lay beyond.
 The primordial wilderness had not ended here; the Cailleach’s rule still extended over the place, preserving it as a sanctuary.
 Within, all was stillness and snow.